El-Tousy/admin-dashboard/README.md

 ## Screenshots

-All screenshots come from a local development environment.
+All screenshots come from a real development environment.

 <table>
   <tr>